snowskeleton/ynam/README.md

    This is the recommeneded method.

 # Importing Transactions
-You should avoid manually entering transations into YNAB on your Apple Card account. ynam can sometimes avoid duplicating transactions, but not in all cases. ynam adds a unique ID to each transaction it imports, so it will never duplicate its own transactions
+Avoid manually entering your Apple Card transations ynam can sometimes detect that you manually enterd a charge and not overwrite it, but not in all cases. ynam adds a unique ID to each transaction it imports, so it will never duplicate its own transactions